-In 2014, the CBRC approved the Group to implement the advanced approach of capital management, including the use of the internal models approach to measure market risk.
-The following table shows the market risk capital requirements of the Group as at 31 December 2020.
+In 2014, the former CBRC approved the Group to implement the advanced approach of capital management, including using the internal models approach to measure market risk.
+The following table shows the market risk capital requirements of the Group as at 31 December 2021.